 - ALLOW YOUR PUP A SOFT BARK OR TWO when the doorbell rings.
 Praise her for telling you that someone is at the door, then tell her to “Shush”.
 When she is quiet, praise her with “good quiet”.
 When she remains quiet for ten seconds or more, praise her lavishly, softly, and give her a doggie treat.
 You do not want to stimulate her to bark again, so do not give the treat until she has remained quiet for at least ten seconds.
 Do not shout at your pup to be quiet.
 To do so ‘tells’ her that you are JOINING in the alarm and she will continue to bark.

 - BE VERY CAREFUL TO KEEP YOUR PUP AWAY FROM THE CANDY.
 Ingestion of chocolate and raisins can be FATAL, and other candy can cause a tummy ache and diarrhea.

 - BE SURE TO KEEP YOUR CATS, ESPECIALLY BLACK CATS, INDOORS FOR A WEEK BEFORE AND AFTER HALLOWEEN.
 (And, of course, on Halloween night).
-The San Diego Humane Society advises that every Halloween cats, especially black cats, are tortured and killed in devil-worship rituals.
+The Humane Society of the United States, and ASPCA, advise that every Halloween cats, especially black cats, are tortured and killed in devil-worship rituals.
 PLEASE do not put your kitty at risk.

 - LEAVE YOUR DOG HOME.
 If you are going Trick or Treating with your children, LEAVE YOUR PUP HOME.
 No dog is 100% trustworthy or predictable.
 Even the best socialized and trained dog will bite if the circumstances are right.
 What those circumstances are varies from dog to dog and situation to situation.